heyx3/GPUNoiseForUnity/Assets/GPU Noise/README.md

     * Find a way to render `GUILayout`/`EditorGUILayout` calls into a texture and then draw a scaled version of the texture.

-* Similarly, features like multi-node selection/movement would be nice.
+* Similarly, features like multi-node selection/movement and pressing Ctrl+S to save would be nice.

 * The Applications (specifically Texture Generator and Terrain Generator) should show a preview of the generated image.